 The Evernote Web Clipper is a browser add-in that enables me to save articles, or parts of articles, from web pages.
 Before a trip, I will save all my travel documents as PDF files in Evernote.
-I also have a picture of my passport and drivers license, in case I loose it.
+I also have a picture of my passport and drivers license, in case I lose it.
 Even if I lost all my belongings, I could log on to a computer to find the most important documents.

 Gather information and ideas

 Before writing a blog post, I will create a notebook for this post and start noting down ideas as well as saving background material that I find online.
 When I feel that I have enough I will start writing, and sometimes I even do this inside Evernote because of the offline feature.

 Share your information and let others contribute at the same time

 When planning vacations, I will share a notebook with my wife, letting her comment and add information.
 This is also a great way for a team to brainstorm ideas without having to meet.

 This function lets me save an email from the Outlook desktop client to Evernote.
 The Outlook 365 add-in also shows related information from Evernote.

 My notebook called Reading is available offline on all my computers, my tablet, and my phone.
 This enables me to save those long articles and read them later, even if I have no WIFI connection.